ronhombre/KyberKotlin/README.md

 This benchmark is for performance tracking through the development.

+> [!NOTE]
-This master branch is faster than the standard branch due to optimizations.
+> This master branch is faster than the standard branch due to optimizations.

 ## Capabilities
 * Key Generation (512, 768, 1024)